 - Have students try pushing the hovercraft across a tabletop with the balloon inflated and again with it uninflated.
 Compare the craft’s movement in the two runs.

-- Allow students to experiment with the optimum size of the hole in the paper dot.
+- Allow students to experiment with limiting the rate of the air flow by attaching a paper dot sticker to the underside of the CD where air flows through.
+Students will need to poke a hole in the sticker to allow air flow.
+They will then determine the optimum size of the hole in the paper dot.
 The hole can be enlarged by pushing the point of a pencil into it.
 The hole size will determine how fast the air runs out.
 Provide more dots for students to try.

 - Have students record their data on the Hovercraft Challenge student pages.